Louis Botha(1862-1919), General and South African statesman

-Born in the area of Kwa-Zulu Natal in South Africa and a farmer in the Orange Free State; in 1884 Botha served on a commando to restore Dinizulu as Zulu King; he won election to the parliament in 1896; Botha took over command of the Boer forces during the Boer War and eventually became commandant-general; following a treaty that ended the war Botha sought to reconcile British and Boer in a new united nation; became leader of the new party Het Volk ('the nation'), which gained victory in the general election of 1907, making Botha prime minister of the Transvaal; when South Africa obtained dominion status in 1910, Botha became the first prime minister of this new united country and held the office until his death.
+Born in the area of Kwa-Zulu Natal in South Africa, Botha was a farmer in the Orange Free State.
+In 1884 Botha served on a commando to restore Dinizulu as Zulu King, winning an election to the parliament in 1896.
+During the Boer War he took over command of the Boer forces, becoming Commandant-general.
+Following a treaty that ended the war he sought to reconcile British and Boer in a new united nation.
+He became leader of the new party Het Volk ('the nation'), gaining victory in the general election of 1907, making him Prime Minister of the Transvaal.
+When South Africa obtained dominion status in 1910, Botha became the first Prime Minister of this new united country, holding office until his death.

 Help us conserve a portrait of a female adventurer, poet and medical pioneer